yavda1/wii-hbguide/docs/README.md

 # Hello!

-This will help you mod your wii.
+This will help you mod your Waii.